xvik/gradle-quality-plugin/src/doc/docs/tool/cpd.md

 !!! warning
-    Tool does not search for exact matches, instead it tries to find very common blocks: for example, some code block copied and slightly modified - cpd will be able to match it.
+    Tool does not search for exact matches, instead it tries to find very common blocks: for example, some code block could be copied and slightly modified and cpd will be able to match it.

 ## Config